MurkyOwl/Keepstar-Docker/README.md

 # Keepstar Docker
 [Keepstar Discord Auth](https://github.com/shibdib/keepstar)

-not so neatly packaged in a docker,
+not so neatly packaged in a docker-compose,

 WIP